-ENGL 2322# BRITISH LITERATURE I (3-0) CREDIT 3
+ENGL 2322# BRITISH LITERATURE I (3-0) CREDIT 3 (040/090) Prerequisite: A grade of C or better in ENGL 1301

 A survey of the development of British literature from the Anglo-Saxon period to the eighteenth century.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical, linguistic, and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.